tarwn/lessthandot-hugo/blogs/content/posts/2012-10-30-hex-editoring.md

   <img src="/wp-content/uploads/users/grrlgeek/Hex 2.JPG?mtime=1351608653" alt="" />
 </p>

-I click on the first T and type X. Apparently I’ve just changed the data in my data file.
+I click on the first T and type X. Apparently I've just changed the data in my data file.
 Oops!
-I’ve corrupted a data file!
+I've corrupted a data file!

 I save the file and go back to SSMS.
 I bring the database online.
 That works without a problem.
 I run a query to view data in that table, which should access the nonclustered index I mangled.